Q&A - Crewed trips (with cook)

 Prior to your trip we send out a food preference sheet to capture your favorites, things to avoid, dietary restrictions or allergies, special occasions, anniversaries, surprises and anything you wish us to assist you with during your cruise.
 Your cook would then arrange your provisioning and prepare the meals daily, ensuring you are focused on enjoying the trip.

-Although we can arrange the possibility of having all meals onboard we encourage you to try venturing onto the islands you are visiting.
+Although we can arrange the possibility of having more than 2 meals onboard we encourage you to try venturing onto the islands you are visiting.
 This way you can enjoy a meal with the locals, experiencing the different flavors, cuisine and culture in each location you visit.
-Of course, if you prefer to relax onboard your cook will also prepare a dinner onboard for you.
+Of course, if one day you prefer to relax onboard your cook will also prepare a dinner onboard for you.

 +How do we arrange provisioning?